Environmental Sound Classification on An Embedded Hardware Platform: System requirements and functionality

-\textbf{Google AIY Voice Kit software:} The base operating system in the Google AIY Voice Kit is Raspbian, which comes preinstalled with a default image.
+The base operating system in the Google AIY Voice Kit is Raspbian version 5.1.0.17-v7l+, which comes preinstalled with a default image.
 Raspbian is an open source, linux-based operating system specifically designed for Raspberry Pi hardware.
-It consumes few computational resources and allows control over various functionalities that the kit offers, from integration with button control libraries, both for pressed action and LED light speaker and microphone, as well as text-to-speech capabilities.
+It consumes minimal computational resources and allows control over various functionalities that the kit offers, from integration with button control libraries, both for pressed action and LED light speaker and microphone, as well as text-to-speech capabilities.